 All the official information relating to the Croatian Presidency of the Council of the European Union can be found on the eu2020.hr website.
-The site is managed by the EU2020HR Communication Team, which regularly updates its content in Croatian, English, French and German.
+The site is managed by the EU2020HR Communication Team, which regularly updates its content in Croatian, English, French, German and Italian.

 The contact person for website-related enquiries: